How to Prepare for an Investment Banking Interview?

-- Landing an investment banking interview – Before you land the job you have to land an interview.
+- Landing an investment banking interview.
+Before you land the job, you have to land an interview.

-Accounting quick lesson - You can’t avoid accounting questions in an investment banking interview.
+- Accounting quick lesson.
+You can’t avoid accounting questions in an investment banking interview.
 Even if you’ve never taken an accounting class, chances are, you’ll be asked questions that require rudimentary accounting knowledge.

+- 10 Common Investment Banking Interview Valuation Questions.
 The rigor of valuation questions asked is also a function of your academic and professional backgrounds.
 For example, if you go to the Wharton School and are pursuing Finance as a major and managed to obtain an investment banking internship as a freshman/sophomore at a bulge bracket, the rigor of questions will be higher because the assumption is that you have additional knowledge given your additional experience and course of study.

 The kinds of questions that banks can ask you are not limited to finance.
 While technical questions attempt to establish baseline knowledge, the qualitative questions seek to establish fit.

 Since investment banking involves a lot of group work, fit is important in investment banking, and success on this part of the interview sometimes outweighs the technical interview component.